SubnauticaNitrox/Nitrox/README.md

 ### How can I contribute?
 Simply submit a pull request.
 Full documentation can be found on the <a href="https://github.com/Sunrunner37/Nitrox/wiki">wiki tab</a>.
 Feel free to join us in the <a href="https://discord.gg/sF8ynqc">Nitrox Discord channel</a>.

+### How can I donate?
+We do not accept donations to the mod.
+Those wishing to give money can do so here: https://www.doctorswithoutborders.org/

 ### Why the name 'Nitrox'?
 Nitrox is an alternative air mixture, used by scuba divers, to achieve longer bottom times.
 As a mod, it will provide a new dimension of gameplay to extend your enjoyment.